 So there we have it, there’s your official research in optimising your B2B video ads on LinkedIn.
 If you would like to read more about the study, visit AdAge.

 For a busy business owner of any size, keeping up with the video and social media trends is a big task, so why not leave it to us?
-At Ideal Insight, our expert and social media management service team all sit in the same place, meaning we can fully manage your content and social media strategy.
+At Ideal Insight, a video production london agency, our expert and social media management service team all sit in the same place, meaning we can fully manage your content and social media strategy.
 From creating scroll-stopping social media content to building and implementing a tailored social media strategy for your channels, we’ll handle it.

 Read up on the latest insights and information from the team at Ideal Insight.